Tasburgh: Late 20th century

 In 1945 Tasburgh Women's Institute was relaunched.
-The earliest surviving minutes are those of 1947, when Mrs Rosemary Hastings of Rainthorpe Hall was president, Mrs Larner, secretary and Mrs Mann, treasurer.

 From the wartime salvage fund and from many money raising events, including the saving of pennies by the schoolchildren £562 16s 8d had, by May 1947, been raised for a village hall.
-For a small, relatively poor village this was a most creditable amount, since it was worth about £16,000 at today's money values.
 In 1949 a public meeting was called to discuss proposals for a hall.
-A breakthrough came the next year with the public-spirited offer of the gift of two fields covering about four acres by John Everson of Old Hall Farm and his sons Russell and George.
-Thus the village gained both a playing field and a site for the village hall midway between Upper and Lower Tasburgh.

 On the death of Canon A. E. Gates in 1948 Tasburgh had been the home of only three rectors in 111 years.
 In the next forty-six years there were to be no less than nine rectors, the first being Rev R. Maudsley.
 Henceforth Tasburgh rectors were also responsible for Tharston.

 After the Second World War, Tasburgh Football Club played on a tiny sloping pitch in Rainthorpe Park, close to the Newton Flotman-Flordon Road.
 They were not popular with visiting teams, since the pitch was riddled with molehills and rabbit holes.
 By 1952 the football team had moved to the new playing field, but in their keenness to leave behind the obstacles of their old field they failed to observe that the playing field was littered with sharp flints.
 Despite compulsory flint-picking sessions for players and officials before every match, players received many nasty cuts, and the club was forced to move yet again.
 This time they played on a field off Old Hall Farm Loke, where the changing facility comprised an 8 ft by 6 ft steel wartime air raid shelter.